ciax/utils/readme.txt

 ############# Local Rules ###############

 ### Command usage
-  func.*: should be sourced for loading functions;
+  func.*: should be sourced for loading functions function names defined in func.* should have '_' prefix

 ### Relevant Dirs
   App Dirs    :  ~/utils